DuncanDoyle/katacoda/brms-loan-application-on-openshift/creating-a-rules-project/deploying-to-openshift.md

 This “oc” command requires some explanation:

 1. new-app: indicates that we want to create a new application in the current project.
-2. –template=decisionserver63-basic-s2i: use the JBoss BRMS Decision Server 6.3 Source-2-Image template
+2. --template=decisionserver63-basic-s2i: use the JBoss BRMS Decision Server 6.3 Source-2-Image template
 3. APPLICATION_NAME: the name of the application
 4. KIE_SERVER_USER: the username to login to the Decision Server
 5. KIE_SERVER_PASSWORD: the password to login to the Decision Server
 6. SOURCE_REPOSITORY_URL: the location of the Git repository that contains our BRMS project (the project containing our rules).
 7. SOURCE_REPOSITORY_REF: the Git repository’s branch to use.
 8. KIE_CONTAINER_DEPLOYMENT: the name of the KIE Container (in this case `container-loan10`) and the Maven GAV (GroupId, ArtifactId and Version) of the KJAR to be deployed in this KIE Container (in this case `com.redhat.demos:loandemo:1.0`).
-CONTEXT_DIR: the name of the directory in which the S2I image should execute the Maven commands to build the project (KJAR).
+9. CONTEXT_DIR: the name of the directory in which the S2I image should execute the Maven commands to build the project (KJAR).
 More information about these properties can be found here.

-When all commands have executed successfully, a Loan Demo Decision Server container image build should now be running.
+When all commands have executed successfully, a *Loan Demo Decision Server* container image build should now be running.
 This can be verified via the “oc” command “oc describe build” which will provide information of the builds defined on the system.
-To view the log of a certain build, for example build “coolstore-rules-1”, we can use the following oc command: “oc logs build/coolstore-rules-1“.
+To view the log of a certain build, for example build “loan-demo-1”, we can use the following oc command:

+`oc logs build/loan-demo-1`{{copy}}

 The initial build can take some time as Maven dependencies need to be downloaded.

 When the build has successfully finished, an OpenShift pod running our rules in a Decision Server should now be available.
 To validate that a Decision Server instance is running, we open the administration console (by default this console is available on https://10.1.2.2:8443/console)and navigate to our “BRMS CoolStore” project.
 The Overview page shows our Pod with a blue ring with the number 1, indicating that 1 pod is up and running and ready to go (note that the OpenShift platform allows us to easily scale up and down the number of running CoolStore-rules instances/pods by clicking on the “up” and “down” arrows).